"Aquifex aeolicus": Microbiological Characteristics

 As an autotroph, "A. aeolicus" has the ability to obtain all necessary carbon by fixing CO2 from the environment and utilizes molecular hydrogen as an electron/energy source.
-Additionally, this bacterium utilizes a reductive TCA cycleas it provides the substrates of many bio synthetic pathways.
+Additionally, this bacterium utilizes a reductive TCA cycle as it provides the substrates of many bio synthetic pathways.
 The "A. aeolicus" genome contains encoding genes that together could constituent the TCA pathway: fumarate reductase, fumarate hydratase, isocitrate dehydrogenase, malate dehydrogenase, ferredoxin oxidoreductase, succinate-CoA ligase, aconitase and citratesynthase.
 Moreover, this bacterium uses oxygen, hydrogen, and mineral salts as its primary energy sources.
 "A. aeolicus" can also reduce nitrogen and sulfur.

 Regarding its growth under microaerophilic conditions, Aquifex species have been observed to grow in oxygen concentrations as long as 7.5ppm.
 It is hypothesized that this is possible because 1) their oxygen-respiration system was already highly developed before the advent of oxygenic photosynthesis, 2) the Aquifex lineage came to life after there was a rise in atmospheric oxygen, or 3) oxygen respiration was developed, and then transferred among different bacterial lineages, such as Aquifex.
 In response to oxidative stress, "A. aeolicus" possesses protective enzymes such as superoxide and peroxide to counter harmful oxygen species.

 Habitat

 "A. aeolicus" was originally isolated from underwater volcanic vents near the Aeolic Islands (north of Sicily) and has also been isolated from the hot springs in Yellowstone.
-As a hyperthermophile, "A. aeolicus" can survive up to 95 °C with a temperature optima of 85 °C with a pH optima of 8.0, ranging from 6.8 to 9.0.
+As a hyperthermophile, "A. aeolicus" can survive up to 95 °C with a temperature optima of 85 °C with a pH optima of 6.8, ranging from 5.4 to 7.5.

 Genomic Properties

 "Aquifex aeolicus" is the first thermophilic bacterium to have its entire genome sequenced.
 Comparison of the "Aquifex aeolicus" genome to other organisms showed that around 16% of its genes originated from the Archaea domain.
 It is most closely related to the hydrogen-oxidizing bacterium, Aquifex pyrophilus, and its close relative, Hydrogenobacter thermophilus.

-The genome of "A. aeolicus" has been successfully mapped, but was noted to be only one-third the size of the E. coligenome.
+The genome of "A. aeolicus" has been successfully mapped, but was noted to be only one-third the size of the E. coli genome.
 The genome of "A. aeolicus" is densely packed while no introns or protein splicing elements were found.
 It possesses a circular chromosome with 1,551,335 bp and has a G+C content of 43.4%, and contains 1,796 genes.
 It also contains genes potentially coding for three distinct [NiFe] hydrogenases, however, it is thought that the Aquifex hydrogenases I and II function in energy conservation, where as hydrogenase III is more likely required for CO2fixation.
 Additionally, during sequencing, a single extra chromosomal element (ECE) was identified, suggesting evidence of genetic exchange between the "A. aeolicus" chromosome and the ECE.